awsdocs/amazon-athena-user-guide/doc_source/json.md

 }
 ```

 The following `CREATE TABLE` command uses the [Openx\-JsonSerDe](https://github.com/rcongiu/Hive-JSON-Serde) with collection data types like `struct` and `array` to establish groups of objects\.
-Each JSON document is on its own line, separated by a new line\.
+Each JSON document is listed on its own line, separated by a new line\.

 ```
 CREATE external TABLE complex_json (